kayodeadeniyi/bucketlist/README.md

-Note: GET /bucketlists/ should return an array of bucketlist containing name and id only.
+<strong>Note: GET /bucketlists/ should return an array of bucketlist containing name and id only.</strong>

-Task 2 - Version your API
+####Task 2 - Version your API